-J. Any person proposing to construct, reconstruct or improve a grade separation shall file an application with the Secretary of the Commission and include with the application three copies of a general plan duly signed, numbered and dated, and if the application includes a request for a grant from the Fund, the spplicant shall also include with the application reasonable detail of the estimated cost of the proposed work as well as the names and addresses of the head offices of any utility companies or commissions whose facilities will be affected.
+Any person proposing to construct, reconstruct or improve a grade separation shall file an application з.
+J. Any person proposing to construct, reconstruct or improve a grade separation shall file an application with the Secretary of the Commission and include with the application three copies of a general plan duly signed, numbered and dated, and if the application includes a request for a grant from the Fund, the applicant shall also include with the application reasonable detail of the estimated cost of the proposed work as well as the names and addresses of the head offices of any utility companies or commissions whose facilities will be affected.

-- 4. No person shall begin the construction, reconstruction or improvement of a grade separation until - (a) the Commission has, by order, granted such parson leave to perform the work; - (b) a general plan prepared and approved as provided in section 3 has been submitted to the Commission; and - (c) plans showing the detail of design of the proposed project have been approved by an engineer of the Commission.
+4. No person shall begin the construction, reconstruction or improvement of a grade separation until

+- (a) the Commission has, by order, granted such parson leave to perform the work; - (b) a general plan propared and approved as provided in section 3 has been submitted to the Commission; and - (c) plans showing the detail of design of the proposed project have been approved by an angineer of the Commission.

-5. The applicant shall show on a general plan prepared on a scale of 1 inch equals 100 feet
+5. 'e applicant shall show on a general plan prepared on a scale of 1 inch equals 100 feet

-- (a) the location of the structure and approaches on each side; - (b) the limits of the project within which the applicant considers a grant from the Fund may be applicable; - (c) the location and number of railway tracks and the boundaries of the right-of-way of the railway company for a distance of at least 300 feet on each side of the crossing; - (d) any necessary track changes on account of the proposed grade separation; - (e) the boundaries of the existing road allowance and proposed road allowance, and the boundaries of additional land to be occupied by the proposed structure and approaches, including may additional land required for drainage or to be occupied by utilities, as well as the location and width of proposed road surfaces and sidewalks within the said boundaries;
+- (a) the location of the structure and approaches on each side; - (b) the limits of the project within which the applicant considers a grant from the Fund may be applicable: - (c) the location and number of railway tracks and the boundaries of the right-of-way of the railway company for a distance of at least 300 feet on each side of the crossing; - (d) any necessary track changes on account of the proposed grade separation; - (e) the boundaries of the existing road allowance and proposed road allowance, and the boundaries of additional land to be occupied by the proposed structure and approaches, including any additional land required for drainage or to be occupied by utilities, as well as the location and width of proposed road surfaces and sidewalks within the said boundaries;